ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 _Props/Attrs_

--   `markdownValue` - is an accessor used to get and set the markdown value.
+-   `markdown` - is an accessor used to get and set the markdown value.
     -   `getter` - this will serialize the content by extracting the Node from the editor and convert it into a markdown string using
         [prosemirror-markdown serializer](https://github.com/ProseMirror/prosemirror-markdown/blob/master/src/to_markdown.ts#L30).
     -   `setter` - this will parse the markdown string into a Node and load it back into the editor using